owl-toolkit/owl/doc/USAGE.md

 ## Dedicated Tools

-`Owl` comes with a wide variety of dedicated tools, an non-exhaustive list is given below.
-Most tools provide some help which is displayed in case of an parsing error or when calling the tool with `--help` as only argument.
+Owl comes with a variety of dedicated command-line tools originating from Rabinizer and Delag.
+The tools include usage instructions that can be accessed with the `--help` argument.
+The following tools (besides other) are included:

+  * Rabinizer
     * `ltl2dra`, `ltl2dgra`: LTL to D(G)RA translations, based on the Rabinizer construction
     * `ltl2ldba`, `ltl2ldgba`: LTL to LD(G)BA translations
     * `ltl2dpa`: LTL to DPA translation.
 The intermediate construction (DRA or LDBA) can be selected with `--mode`
+  * Delag
     * `delag`: LTL to DELA translation, based on a dependency tree construction
+  * Miscellaneous
     * `nba2ldba`: NBA to LDBA translation
     * `nba2dpa`: NBA to DPA translation, based on the LDBA construction
     * `dra2dpa`: DRA to DPA translation, based on the index appearance record construction

 The type abbreviations mean the following: